opetitprestataire/label-studio/docs/source/guide/install_enterprise_docker.md

 To install Label Studio Community Edition, see [Install Label Studio](https://labelstud.io/guide/install).
 This page is specific to the Enterprise version of Label Studio.

 !!! note
-    On-prem Label Studio Enterprise is not supported for Academic licenses.
+    On-prem deployments of Label Studio Enterprise are not supported for Academic licenses.

 {% insertmd includes/deploy.md %}